Licious raises $30M to grow its meat and seafood e-commerce platform in India – TechCrunch

 Licious, a Bangalore-based startup that sells fresh meat and seafood online, has secured $30 million in a new financing round as it looks to expand its footprint in the nation.

 The new financing round, dubbed Series E, for the four-year-old startup was led by Singapore-based Vertex Growth Fund, it said Monday.
-Existing investors 3one4 Capital, Bertelsmann India Investments, Vertex Ventures Southeast Asia and India, and Sistema Asia Fund also participated in the round.
+Existing investors 3one4 Capital, Bertelsmann India Investments, Vertex Ventures Southeast Asia and India and Sistema Asia Fund also participated in the round.

 The Series E pushes Licious’ to-date raise to $94.5 million.

-Licious operates an eponymous e-commerce platform to sell meat and seafood in seven cities in India (Bengaluru, NCR, Hyderabad, Chandigarh, Panchkula, Mohali, Mumbai, Pune, and Chennai).
-The startup does not stock any inventory, so any raw material it procures, it processes and ships that on the same day or next.
-It processes more than 17,000 orders everyday.
+Licious operates an eponymous e-commerce platform to sell meat and seafood in cities in India (Bengaluru, NCR, Hyderabad, Chandigarh, Panchkula, Mohali, Mumbai, Pune, and Chennai).
+The startup does not stock any inventory, so any raw material it procures, it processes and ships on the same or next day.
+It processes more than 17,000 orders every day.

 The startup, which employs more than 2,000 people, has built its own supply chain network to control sourcing and production of food, it said.
 Licious executives said the startup is growing at a healthy rate of 300% year-over-year and aims to generate $140 million in annual revenue by 2023.